 - As usual the native browsing of solutions is performed only with papers of Theoretical round.
-Nevertheless, sometimes it may be necessary to browse also some parts of papers of Practical and Observational rounds. - At first every jury member browses their own students' papers and write by red pen translation of the main parts of solutions (either positive and negative features, notes like "galaxy size" or translations of the main terms may be also done).
-Full translating is not necessary on this stage. - Note (after IAO-2006): This procedure recommended in order making easier jobs of "through all the papers" checking and evaluating. - Translations should be done at empty (odd) pages, while the text on the even pages in the national language should not be interfered.
+Nevertheless, sometimes it may be necessary to browse also some parts of papers of Practical and Observational rounds.

+- At first every Jury member browses their own students' papers and write by red pen translation of the main parts of solutions (either positive and negative features, notes like "galaxy size" or translations of the main terms may be also done).
+Full translating is not necessary on this stage.

+Note (after IAO-2006): This procedure recommended in order making easier jobs of "through all the papers" checking and evaluating.

+- Translations should be done at empty (odd) pages, while the text on the even pages in the national language should not be interfered.

-- There should be no any marks at the pictures drawn by a student.
-The pictures should remain free of any marks of translator and also not be interfered. - There should be no any words or marks in translation that may be considered as allusions to the correctness or incorrectness of solutions, such as "correct answer", "error" or "+", "-". - Solutions written in English in poor handwriting should be also "translated" by rewriting the text in good handwriting. - Words with spelling mistakes (if the problem conditions require to write some Latin or English names, it means that roman script should be used, and spelling mistakes will be tolerated as far as the name of the object or phenomenon is understandable) should be also translated (like "Yupita" to "Jupiter", etc.). - During these native browsing Jury members should remove from envelopes all the papers that not concern the solutions.
+- There should be no any marks at the pictures and scheme drawn by a student.
+The pictures should remain free of any marks of translator and also not be interfered.
+If you need to clarify something in the picture, you have to redraw it schematically on the page of translation and make explanations there.

+- There should be no any words or marks in translation that may be considered as allusions to the correctness or incorrectness of solutions, such as "correct answer", "error" or "+", "-".

+- Solutions written in English in poor handwriting should be also "translated" by rewriting the text in good handwriting.

+- Words with spelling mistakes (if the problem conditions require to write some Latin or English names, it means that roman script should be used, and spelling mistakes will be tolerated as far as the name of the object or phenomenon is understandable) should be also translated (like "Yupita" to "Jupiter", etc.).

+- During this preliminary native browsing, Jury member should remove from envelopes all the papers that not concern the solutions.
 That is, only notebooks (answer sheets) and, if any, sheets with student's work on the graphs, tables, photos, etc. should remain in the envelopes.